Skip to Content

 Odoo Sales delivery methods and shipping configuration

-This reporting layer is valuable for both daily sales control and longer-term planning.
-Businesses can identify which products generate stronger demand, which sales channels perform better, and where the sales process may need improvement before scaling further.
+This reporting layer is useful for both daily sales control and longer-term planning.
+Businesses can identify which products perform better, which sales channels need attention, and where the sales process should be improved before scaling further.

 Odoo Sales analysis dashboard with sales performance metrics